forumone/gesso/source/_patterns/03-layouts/nav/nav.md

 ---

 __Variables:__
-* label: [string] Label of the navm used for accessiblity.
+* label: [string] Label of the nav used for accessiblity.
 * content: [object] Content of the nav.

 __Blocks:__